Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 <a class="top-link hide" href="#top" style="font-size: 200%;">↑</a>
 <a name="top"></a>

-# Guideline for module submission<!-- omit from toc -->
+# Guide for module submission<!-- omit from toc -->
 - [Preparation](#preparation)
   - [NASSA membership](#nassa-membership)
   - [GitHub](#github)